-Those tiny legs are a defining trait of the Welsh Corgis – seen in both Pembrokes and Cardigans.
+Those short stubby legs are a defining trait of the Corgis – as seen in both Pembrokes and Cardigans.
 You certainly can’t miss them in a crowd.
-And while the short legs may not be the most functional trait, you can’t deny the “cuteness.”
+But because short legs may not be the most functional trait, you may wonder why they even have it.

-Ok, but when did this start?
-Have Corgis always had short legs?
-Is this good or bad for their health?
+So when did this start?
+Have they always had short legs?
+Is this good or bad for their long-term health?
 All of these are excellent questions, especially for Corgi owners.
 Read on to learn more about Corgis and their short legs.

 RECOMMENDED: 7 Things to Know Before Getting a Corgi

 Corgis having short legs is a prime example of a purposeful accident.
 Ultimately, their short legs were caused by a genetic mutation.
 At some point in history, a gene mutated and started shortening the legs of these Welsh Corgis.

 But dog breeders were not ones to pass over such an opportunity.
 Needless to say, short legs might not be useful for long jumps or climbing.
 And with shorter legs leading to shorter strides, they aren’t all that great for running either.

 But they are perfect for herding, which is what the first short-legged corgis were bred for about 300 years ago.